AlexVCS/100-days-of-code/log.md

 ### Day 99: February 8th, 2021

 **Today's Progress**: Worked more with React.
-Began making anoter form.
+Began making another form.
 Read about cool custom hooks thanks to an @benmvp article.
 Started learning Node.
 It's sweet so far!

 **Thoughts** We are going to stay hot like an August day in Florida.

 **Link(s) to work**: N/A (for now)

+### Day 100: February 9th, 2021

+**Today's Progress**: Continued learning Node.
+Built out the form a little more.
+Organized my Mad Libzz code.
+Learned what the tech clubhouse hype is all about!
+Stoked to jump right into round two tomorrow.

+**Thoughts** Reaching the top of this mountain and looking at the next peak excited to continue the journey.

+**Link(s) to work**: https://madlibzz.netlify.app/